approov/quickstart-ios-objectivec-nsurlsession/README.md

 ApproovURLSession* defaultSession = [ApproovURLSession sessionWithConfiguration:NSURLSessionConfiguration.defaultSessionConfiguration];
 ```

 For API domains that are configured to be protected with an Approov token, this adds the `Approov-Token` header and pins the connection.
-This may also substitute header values when using secret protection.
+This may also substitute header values when using secrets protection.

 Please note on the above code, the `ApproovService` is instantiated and the error condition is checked for and only in case of no failure, the netwok session and later actual requests are performed.
 Failure to initialise the `ApproovService` should cancel any network requests since lack of initialization is generally considered fatal.

 Please note, that the `ApproovURLSession` implementation supports network delegates in much the same way the `NSURLSession` class does with one exception: we do not support a task specific delegate since we already implement a session delegate.
 Unfortunately, this means if you need to use a task specific delegate in order to provide specific authentication, like this: